Fanfare, applaud and ring out the bells, Dulux has announced its colour for 2019 and drum roll please … the tantalising ‘Spiced Honey.’

 Spiced honey does not have to be alone.
 If joined with an assuring line up of caramels, nudes, powder pinks, warm and spicy neutrals and off whites, the effect becomes more powerful, more subtle and particularly when teamed with accents of teal, racing green and even red.

-I don’t want rain on their parade - to the designers and trend predictors who decide which colours become ‘ colour of the year,’ but does spiced honey seem a little too similar to last years Heart Wood?
+I don’t want rain on their parade - but do trend predictors and designers who decide which colours become ‘colour of the year,’ really analyse and look that far into their meanings?
+For me but does spiced honey seem a little too similar to last years Heart Wood?

 And the psychology surrounding the names - are they just another reinvention of yet another ‘trend colour’ in an overcrowded market of reinventing colours?
-Well, whether you own it or loathe it, the colours are always, always great conversation starters for the steps to a grand new scheme!
+Well, whether you own it or loathe it, the colours are always great conversation starters and the foundation for the next steps to a grand new scheme!

 Every colour has its day of being reinvented and given the title of ‘Colour of the Year’, to become a star for a year.
 So for me, I give a thumbs up for spiced honey.
 It has connotations of calm, cosy, reassuring, dreamy, love, relaxation, hope and new beginnings.